-In the Philippines, children are sold into domestic servitude and the cybersex trade by human traffickers who deceive them into believing that they will have a better life.
+In the Philippines, children are sold into domestic servitude and the cybersex trade by human traffickers.
+These traffickers deceive children into believing that they will have a better life.
 Many victims come from rural, mountain villages and are intrigued by the promise of a well-paid job.
-They believe they are leaving their impoverished lives for an opportunity to earn money, but instead become entangled in a nightmare.
+They believed they are leaving their impoverished lives for an opportunity to earn money, but instead, become entangled in a nightmare.

 Child domestic workers are expected to do adult work and suffer extreme physical, verbal, and sometimes sexual abuse.
 They are deprived of opportunities for schooling and self-development.
 Their vulnerability is consistently exploited, and they have no immediate outside contact or support network.
 There is a disturbing power dynamic between the child and the employer, who exercises guardianship and stewardship over the child domestic worker.

-Mary-Anne (not her real name), age nine, combs her hair after taking a shower at the Center of Hope shelter for human trafficking survivors.
-She was admitted to the center under protective custody after reporting that she was sexually exploited by her father.
+Mary-Anne (not her real name), age nine, combs her hair at a long-term living facility run by a local non-governmental organization (NGO) for human trafficking survivors in Manila, Philippines.
+She was admitted to the facility under protective custody after reporting that she was sexually exploited by her father.
 Mary-Anne is pursuing the legal case against her father and remains courageous testifying in court hearings.
 She is currently receiving counseling sessions with a psychologist and attending school.
-She loves to draw and she has a beautiful singing voice.
+She loves to draw and has a beautiful singing voice.

-Three survivors of cybersex trafficking do laundry in long-term living facility Center of Hope.
+Three survivors of cybersex trafficking do laundry in a long-term living facility in Manila, Philippines.
 Here, they receive shelter, psychological services, child welfare case management, education, life skills lessons, legal protections, advocacy support, and group wellness activities such as art, karate, tennis.

-Ramey, a victim of child domestic work, washes dishes at a shelter for human trafficking survivors.
+Ramey (not her real name) is a victim of child domestic work.
+Here she is seen washing dishes at a shelter for human trafficking survivors.
 Ramey was rescued from an abusive situation where she was on call 24 hours a day without a wage.
-She worked tirelessly, perfuming domestic chores including washing dishes, cooking, cleaning the house, and looking after young children.
+She worked tirelessly, performing domestic chores including washing dishes, cooking, cleaning the house, and looking after young children.
 In the Philippines alone, there are an estimated one million domestic workers, most of whom are children and some who are as young as 9 years old.

-A teenage trafficking survivor brushes her teeth under supervision from the shelter's house mother.
-Many survivors of human trafficking suffer from post-traumatic stress, depression, and experience thoughts of suicide after being heavily traumatized.
+A teen trafficking survivor brushes her teeth under supervision of the long-term living facility's house mother traumatized in Manila, Philippines.
+Many survivors of human trafficking suffer from post-traumatic stress, depression, and experience thoughts of suicide following their extreme trauma.